 What is the best soil?

 Finding the balance between not enough and too much water can feel overwhelming, but it isn’t!
 As long as you have the right soil, you don’t have to think too much about it.
-Soil is an often overlooked part of houseplant care routine, including prayer plant care.
+Soil is an often overlooked part of a solid houseplant care routine.

 Prayer plants generally do well in a run-of-the-mill indoor houseplant soil that comes with things like perlite and coco coir or fine moss added in.
 However, for plants that like to remain moist but not wet, I always like adding in a few handfuls of coco coir.
 It helps with lightweight moisture retention.

-Prayer plants are excellent candidates for bathroom plants!
+Prayer plants are also excellent candidates for bathrooms with at least some light, either from a window or an artificial light.
 That’s because they benefit from extra humidity, and hot baths and showers can help increase ambient humidity levels in a bathroom.

 Full plants or bust!
 (Someone just said that to me the other day, and I felt it on a deep level.)
 I love trimming my houseplants because it helps to encourage new, healthy growth and increases the plant’s fullness.